 OVER THE THREE-DAY Aboriginal Cultural Festival in Victoria, Canada, I witnessed the great pride of elders as they watched their children and grandchildren dance, drum and sing, celebrating and preserving their rich culture.

-We were a mix of Aboriginal people, some in colourful regalia, and non-Aboriginal people that included local mayors, business leaders, and myself.
+We were a mix of Indigenous people, some in colourful regalia, and non-Indigenous people that included local mayors, business leaders, and myself.
 We paddled in sync to the shared traditional territory of the Songhees and Esquimalt Nations to ask for permission to come ashore, a time-honored protocol.
 It was a historic day, as this had never been done before in the history of Victoria.

 Chief Ron Sam of Songhees First Nation welcomed us ashore and stated the significance of the canoe ceremony when he said: